 Growing Barn – CONDITIONAL USE PERMIT WAS APPROVED ON JULY 23

 The applicants stated that they would house approx. 150 hounds (starting number) at the Big Hollow Property – this would be the “growing” facility and pups would be brought to facility around 7-8 weeks old and separated from the mothers who would be re-bred.
 The applicants initially told the board they would have 150 dogs, but at the village meeting on Jun 19, their lawyer said the number would grow and they could potentially be looking at up to 1000 dogs.
 Dogs will not be allowed outside at anytime.

-They would like to whelp the puppies in their residence garage.
+They would like to whelp the puppies in their residence garage on Pearl Road.
 Per their lawyer, they would be looking to house approximately 6 hounds in the garage to whelp puppies.
 They are expecting litters of approximately 8 puppies per mother, so up to 48 puppies plus the 6 mothers, for a total of 54 dogs in the garage.

 Prior to the May 19 meeting the board was not aware of the intent of this operation.
 They thought it was for an application to have a dog daycare facility, boarding facility.
 The permit they applied for is for commercial use.
 This is the same permit that dog groomers and dog daycares use.
 Citizens mentioned they were also not given the full details on this operation.